Competitions Global Meltdown

 ELIGIBILITY AND RESTRICTIONS

-The competition is open to all artists, national and international, working in all media.
-All forms of painting, drawing, sculpture, photography, graphics, digital and installation art, video, etc. are eligible.
+Artists, national and international, working in all media are eligible to apply.
+All forms of art are eligible.
 Entrants must be 18 years of age or older to apply.
-Wall mounted works must not be taller than 72″ no wider than 120″.
+Wall mounted works must not be taller than 96″ no wider than 120″.
 Sculptural work must fit through a 36″ wide entry door.

-There is a $35.00 entry fee for one to four artworks entered, presentation is by digital JPG image files.
+There is a $35.00 entry fee for one to four artworks entered.
 There is a $5.00 fee for each additional artwork above four.
-Details of 2D artwork count as an additional artwork.
-Sculptors may provide one additional view per artwork without cost.
 Artists accepted to exhibit will not be charged additional fees of any kind.

 IMAGE SUBMISSION GUIDELINES

-Visit the ‘A Show of Heads’ website for complete details.
-All entries are via email or by mail or web post with direct html link.
-Email files must be in JPG format.
+Visit the ‘Meltdown’ website for complete details.
+All entries are via email or web post with direct html link

-Artists will be notified of acceptance or non-acceptance no later than September 30, 2017.
+Artists will be notified of acceptance or non-acceptance no later than May 31, 2019.
+Results will be posted on or before this date on our website.

 Email questions to firstname.lastname@example.org.